preciofishbone/OmniaDocsG2/pages/page-settings/index.rst

 A variation can also be set up for Automatic Machine Translation, see below.
 (Not available in Omnia on-prem).

 It's also possible to add one variation author for each variation.
+Here's an example with a number of variations set up:

 .. image:: page-settings-variations-new6.png